cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 # Call for Presenters (closes June 30, 2019)

 Thank you for your interest in speaking at CascadiaJS 🌲.
-This CFP is design for both new speakers (no conference experience) AND experienced speakers.
 Here are a few important notes before you continue:

 - ⏳ Talks are 25 minutes long with no Q&A following the talk.
 - 📆 CFP closes at 11:59 PM Pacific US time on June 30, 2019.